QuentinRa/blog.quentinra.dev/operating-systems/webservers/tools/mails.md

 * 📩 Sending mails
 * 📨 Receiving mails

-To avoid having our mails being marked as spam, we have to properly configure our mail server and DNS records.
+To avoid having our emails marked as spam, we have to properly configure our mail server and DNS records.
 </div><div>

 You can send emails after configuring an [MTA](/operating-systems/networking/protocols/smtp.md) using: